Dr. Siva: Soundtrack

 All the songs were composed by M. S. Viswanathan, and written by Vaali.
+The song "Malare Kurinji" is set in Charukesi raga.

 Reception

 Kanthan of Kalki appreciated the film for the cinematography, Tirulokchander's direction and writing, and Narayanan's dialogues.
 Manjula gained much notice due to appearing in glamorous, revealing clothes, contrary to the sisterly, conservative roles she played in previous films.